nais/doc/docs/tutorials/hello-nais.md

 !!! note "Repository not visible?"

-    Normally these permissions are automatically synchronized every 15 minutes, but if you don't see the repository here, force synchronization by clicking the `Refresh` button.
+    Normally these permissions are automatically synchronized every 15 minutes, but if you don't see the repository here, force synchronization by clicking the `Synchronize team` button under the `Settings` panel.

 ### Commit and push your changes